Risingson/eveeyedocs/docs/data/tag.md

 Tags systems of a constellation with an ongoing incursion.
 The color of the tag of the staging system is brighter.

 **Sovereignty and FW Campaigns**<br>
-Enables the TCU and IHUB mode.
+Enables the TCU and IHUB / Faction Warfare contested state mode.
 See the [Shapes section](https://eveeye.readthedocs.io/en/latest/map/shapes/#Sovereignty-Structures-and-Campaigns) for further explanations.

 **Custom Marks**<br>
 Shows the custom tag color you set via the [custom mark options](https://eveeye.readthedocs.io/en/latest/sharing/custom-marks/) of the solarsystem menu.